adrianeme134-cmd/Unsigned-8x8_Wallace_Tree/README.md

-# 8x8 unsigned Wallace Tree Multiplier (Verilog, Zynq-7000)
+# 8x8 Unsigned Wallace Tree Multiplier (Verilog, Zynq-7000)

-A fully structural 8-bit Wallace Tree multiplier designed in Verilog and implemented on the Zynq-7000 FPGA.
+A fully structural 8x8 bit Wallace Tree multiplier designed in Verilog and implemented on the Zynq-7000 FPGA.
 This project focuses on:

 - Partial-product generation